Can I Get Life Insurance If I Smoke? You Sure Can But It'll Cost Ya!

 Life Insurance & Cigarettes

-Sorry guys and gals!
-If you smoke cigarettes you get a smoking rate period.
+Sorry, guys and gals!
+If you smoke cigarettes, you get a smoking rate, period.
 There is no way around this, even if you are only an occasional smoker.
+If you use tobacco in any form, even if it’s mixed with cannabis, the insurance companies will look at you as a smoker.

-This is because of the incredibly negative impact smoking has on your health.
+This is because of the incredibly harmful impact smoking nicotine has on your health.

 - 50% increased chance of stroke